rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 My eyes will flow without ceasing, without respite, ^0349

-until the Lord from heaven looks down and sees; ^0350
+until the LORD from heaven looks down and sees; ^0350

 my eyes cause me grief at the fate of all the daughters of my city. ^0351